 Also known as short macchiato, this coffee is similar to espresso but it comes with a dollop of steamed milk and foam.
 There are different versions of this drink, depending on the country you’re visiting.
 In some countries, they serve it in a glass, in others in a small cup.

-Also known as Americano, long black is a shot of espresso poured into hot water.
+Also known as Americano, long black is a single shot of espresso poured into hot water.

 Ah, if you think espresso is too light for you, go for a ristretto.
 It’s made the same way but with half the amount of water.
 Yes, it’s a very dark and concentrated espresso.